-Arnaud Servignat is a Parisian with a passion for sharing his city — and all of France, really — with American visitors.
-He's been featured as a local expert in Rick's TV shows, and also in the newest edition of our Tour Experience video.
-Arnaud goes beyond being an expert on his country's rich traditions, history, art, wine and cuisine.
-He truly "gets" how to fully engage Americans with the attitudes, perspectives and values of a culture that has much to offer, yet is so often misunderstood.
-Meet Monsieur Servignat:
+Arnaud Servignat is a Parisian with a passion for sharing his city — and all of France — with American visitors.
+He's been featured as a local expert in Rick's TV shows, and also in our Tour Experience video.
+Arnaud goes beyond being an expert on his country's rich traditions, history, art, wine, and cuisine.
+He truly "gets" how to fully engage Americans with the attitudes, perspectives, and values of a culture that has much to offer, yet is so often misunderstood.

 I have such a love for our heritage and its diversity.
 And over the years I have seen so many improvements to our historic sites, such as Versailles.
 Americans have a young history, so their immersion in another, much longer history can be a challenge for them.
 So I enjoy the challenge of making it all connect for travelers.
 I always tell them our history is your history; thinking about it this way makes it less alien and more engaging.

 Americans are famous for fearing the French and being certain they would be mistreated in your country.
-Have you found American attitudes toward the French have changed during the 20 years you have guided tours?
+Have you found American attitudes toward the French have changed since you started guided tours?

 Have you noticed any changes in French attitudes toward Americans over the years?